-Students are either admitted into the Master of Fine Arts program, a two-year, 60-credit program, or the Post-Baccalaureate MFA (PMFA) Program, a one-year, 30-credit track into the MFA program.
-The PMFA program is a 3-year experience for students who often have little design experience and will benefit from additional education in preparation for continuation into the MFA program.
+Students are either admitted into the Master of Fine Arts (MFA) program, a two-year, 60-credit program, or the Post-Baccalaureate Certificate in Studio, a one-year, 30-credit program that can serve as a track into the MFA program.
+This path creates a three-year experience for students who often have little design experience and will benefit from additional education in preparation for continuation into the MFA program.
 The programs are highly competitive and bring together a talented group of students of diverse backgrounds, experiences, and research interests.

 At the core of the MFA program are Graduate Projects.
 Taken every semester, Graduate Projects allow students to focus on their work in one-on-one meetings with a faculty member.
 In addition to meeting biweekly with a Visual Communication Design graduate faculty member, students may sign up for Graduate Projects with writers, artists, and academics from other departments at SAIC.
 Ultimately, it is the student’s work that drives the choice of advisor, and both disciplinary and interdisciplinary work is supported and advanced.

 In the fall semester, several graduate seminar courses are offered.
-PMFA and first-year MFA students are required to take a seminar.
+First-year MFA students are required to take a seminar.
 These courses explore a range of methodologies that lead to self-directed work and thesis development.

 The primary issues these seminars address include: contemporary design practice, cultural and literary criticism, and cognitive, linguistic, structuralist, and other theories.